TradeTrust/document-creator-website/README.md

 [cross-env](https://www.npmjs.com/package/cross-env) is required to run the npm scripts.
 It should be installed when running `npm install`

 Encountered _File name differs from already included file name only in casing_ error?
-Ensure that the absolute paths specified in the error are *exactly* the same and that the casings match.
+Ensure that the absolute paths specified in the error are _exactly_ the same and that the casings match.

+- try out